ndh/GettingCleaningData/README.md

 1. Combine the subject and activity data frames into the final tidy data frame.
 1. Write that data frame to a text file.

+## Executing the script

+From RStudio, make sure your working directory is set to wherever the run_analysis.R file is located.
+In that same location, the UCI HAR Dataset directory, from the extracted Samsung data files, should also be located.

+Source run_analysis.R.
+All data management operations will run, and a new file, tidy.txt, will be written to the working directory.